 - 2.1 The chief administrative officer of the College shall be the Dean, who will act with the advice of the Faculty in performing the functions described in the University Manual Section 3.20.10 (See also University Manual Section 3.20.11). - 2.2 The Dean shall also hold joint appointments as Director of the Agricultural Experiment Station, and Director of Cooperative Extension, and shall perform the administrative duties that are specifically related to these offices (See University Manual Section 3.51.10). - 2.3 The Dean shall be assisted in the performance of his duties by the Associate Dean for Academic Affairs and the Associate Dean for Research and Outreach and an Assistant Dean for Student Affairs.
-In addition, other full-time or part-time administrators may be appointed to assure adequate administration of college polices. - 2.4 There shall be a Secretary to the College appointed by the Dean from the Administrative staff.
-The responsibilities of the Secretary shall include keeping minutes of the Executive Council and Faculty meetings, distributing copies of the minutes of both meetings to the Faculty and maintaining an archive of agendas and approved minutes of these meetings on the CELS website. - 2.5 Department Chairpersons shall have administrative responsibility for the programs of his/her department under the Dean and shall act with the advice and cooperation of department members in performing the functions described in the University Manual Section 3.21.10.
-(See also: Article 10 of AAUP Contract) - 3 FACULTY - 3.1 Definitions The College Faculty is composed of individuals defined as Faculty by the University Manual and the URI AAUP Contract who are assigned to CELS (See University Manual Section 4.11.10).
-The College Faculty shall include all full-time individuals with Clinical and Cooperative Extension appointments.
-Graduate Faculty is composed of all individuals appointed by the Graduate Council as Graduate Faculty Members (See University Manual Section 4.70.10). - 3.2 On Academic Freedom College Faculty are citizens, members of a learned profession, and officers of the College and the University.
-When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
-As scholars and educational officers, they should remember that the public may judge their profession and their institution by their utterances.
-Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution (See University Manual Section 6.10.10 et seq. and the AAUP 1940 Statement of Principles on Academic Freedom and Tenure as amended)
+In addition, other full-time or part-time administrators may be appointed to assure adequate administration of college polices. - 2.4 Department Chairpersons shall have administrative responsibility for the programs of their departments under the Dean and shall act with the advice and cooperation of department members in performing the functions described in the University Manual Section 3.21.10.
+(See also: Article 10 of AAUP Contract)